 The idea of using role models to encourage participation is a well-known technique, but this is even more important about STEM and girls because there is such a clear inequality.
 Encourage your child to look up to her favourite maths teacher in school or do a research project on a public figure, such as the famous physicist and chemist Marie Curie.

 Join a club

-Children often learn best when they can share their interest with others.
+Children often learn best when they can share their interests with others.
 Therefore, joining a STEM-related club can be a good idea.
-This way, girls can put their interest into action.
+This way, girls can put their interests into action.
 And see other girls taking part, which then helps to reiterate that STEM applies to them.

 Make it fun

 Making something enjoyable is probably one of the most important ways to facilitate a lifelong interest and involvement in STEM, and this is true for people of all ages.
 Children need to feel that what they are learning holds their interest and is fun and accessible.